mark-schultz-wu/mark-schultz-wu.github.io/_posts/2020-10-15-DPsensitivity.md

 $$\Delta(f)_p = \max_{\vec x\in\mathbb{N}^{|\mathcal{X}|}}\lVert \nabla f(\vec x)\rVert_p$$

-To get to tihs point though, I will have to redefine what essentially every symbol on the right-hand side means.
+To get to this point though, I will have to redefine what most symbols on the right-hand side means.
-Fortunately, these definitions seem "natural" (in particular, the choices are clearly not made to make the above a tautology) to adapt them to the "discrete" setting, as I will show later.
+These definitions will be fairly natural though.
+Before getting to this though, we should probably talk about the quantity on the left-hand side.

-# The Sensitivity as a Derivative Bound
+# The Sensitivity of a function

 As mentioned before, I will use the notation of Dwork and Roth's book.
 Definition 3.1 and 3.8 define the $$\ell_1$$ and $$\ell_2$$ sensitivities.